yonis-savary/sharp-php/Docs/core/commands.md

 And voilà !

 > [!NOTE]
-> - you may have noticed, the classname was transformed into a snake-case equivalent, this is automatically made by the class
+> - you may have noticed, the class name was transformed into a snake-case equivalent, this is automatically made by the class
-> - you can also implements the `getHelp()` method which should display a help menu/documentation when calling `php do help`
+> - you can also implements the `getHelp()` method which return a string that is displayed when calling `php do help`

 ## Args object